 Several internal examiners

 As the ordinary exam.

-If fewer than 10 students participate in the reexam, the written test is replaced by an oral examination with a duration of 30 minutes without preparation.
+If 10 or fewer students participate in the reexam, the written test is replaced by an oral examination with a duration of 30 minutes without preparation.

 Criteria for exam assesment